 The Developer has met with City staff on several occasions.
 Staff have been supportive of the project and collegial in assisting the development team in working through both functional building issues and aesthetic design.
 Given the relatively small size of the site, challenges exist.
 The collaborative manner in which staff have approached the project has been both refreshing and helpful.
 We are pleased that we have been able to maintain the initial design concept, while incorporating many of the functional necessities of such a building.

 The Downtown Residents Association (DRA) was also consulted and provided valuable input.
 The increased landscaping on the podium and the community plaza at the corner of View and Cook Streets are, in part, responses to comments received from the DRA.
-Following a productive ADP meeting, among other things, the top of the building was redesigned, the building amenity space was moved to Cook St. and elevations were refined.
 Efforts from all stakeholders early in the process have generated an elegant building that is functional and community-facing.